marchoeppner/nf-configs/README.md

 ## Eutaxpro

-[Eutaxpro](https://github.com/marchoeppner/eutaxpro) performs taxonomic profiling of mitochondrial amplicon data to detect eukaryote species from mixed samples.
+[Eutaxpro](https://github.com/marchoeppner/eutaxpro) performs taxonomic profiling of mitochondrial amplicon data to detect and quantify eukaryote species from mixed samples.
 The main application is in detecting food fraud, such as mis-labelled ingredients or use of endangered animals in (processed) foods.

 ## GMO-check